microsoft/vscode-languageserver-node/README.md

 ## Contributing

-After cloning the repository, run `npm install` to install dependencies and `npm run symlink` to point packages in this repository to each other.
+After cloning the repository, run `npm install` to install dependencies.
+This repository uses npm workspaces, so a single install also links the packages in this repository to each other.

 ## History